MicrosoftDocs/memdocs/sccm/osd/understand/using-task-sequence-variables.md

  - User-defined variable names can't begin with the underscore character.
 Only read-only task sequence variables are preceded by the underscore character.

- - Task sequence variable names aren't case sensitive.
-For example, `OSDVAR` and `osdvar` represent the same task sequence variable.
+ - Task sequence variable names aren't case-sensitive.
+For example, `OSDVAR` and `osdvar` are the same task sequence variable.

  - Task sequence variable names can't begin or end with a space.
-They also can't contain embedded spaces.
+They also can't have embedded spaces.
 The task sequence ignores any spaces at the beginning or the end of a variable name.

  There's no set limit to how many task sequence variables you can create.
 However, the number of variables is limited by the size of the task sequence environment.
 The total size limit for the task sequence environment is 32 MB.

 ### <a name="bkmk_read-only"></a> Read-only variables

  You can't change the value of some variables, which are read-only.
 Usually the name begins with an underscore character (\_).
-The task sequence uses them for its operations, and are visible in the task sequence environment.
+The task sequence uses them for its operations.
+Read-only variables are visible in the task sequence environment.

  These variables are useful in scripts or command-lines.
 For example, running a command line and piping the output to a log file in **\_SMSTSLogPath** with the other log files.